 the very large size used in cantilever, cable-stayed or suspension bridges, large rectangular wells with multiple dredge holes of square shape may be used.
 The size of the dredge hole is decided so as to facilitate ease of construction and inspection of the foundation.

-Which material is used for constructing well steining?
+which material is used for constructing well steining foundation?
 What factors are considered An determine the thickness of the steining?

 The steining is normally of reinforced concrete.
 The concrete used for steining should bo ME for normal exposure.
 In areas of marine or adverse exposure, the concrete for steining should be at least M20 with cement content not less than 310 kg/m of concrete with a water/cement ratio, not more than 0.45.